ahaborte918/vpn/README.md

 </p>
 <br />

 Once deployment is finished we can click on our Virtual Machine to open it.
-There we will discover our VM'S Public IP address and other information as shown in EXAMPLE 2E
+There we will discover our Virtual Machine's Public IP address and other information as shown below in EXAMPLE 2E.

 EXAMPLE 2E